Mars-Weather/marsweatherui/README.md

 - statistics for temperature, pressure and wind
 - displaying data for the chosen period

+### 3. Road Map

+Following functionalities are planned in the next version:

+- support for smaller screens
+- selecting data to be displayed (e.g. temperature, pressure) in the sol selector

 ## Licence

 Licensed under MIT Licence.
 [Read more](https://choosealicense.com/licenses/mit/)